Andy Murray (ice hockey): International coaching career

-In 2012, Murray was named to the IIHF Hall of Fame as builder.
+In 2012, Murray was inducted into the builder category of the IIHF Hall of Fame.

 Collegiate coaching career

 On July 25, 2011, Murray was announced as the head coach of the Western Michigan Broncos.
 Murray replaced Jeff Blashill, who left WMU after one season to join the NHL's Detroit Red Wings as an assistant coach.

-Murray had no prior experience coaching college hockey in the United States, although he did spend several seasons as head coach in the late 1970s at Brandon University in Manitoba, Canada.
+Murray had no prior experience coaching college hockey in the United States, although he did spend several seasons as head coach in the late 1970s at Brandon University in Manitoba, Canada and had turned down an offer to coach at Rensselaer in 2006.
 Murray stated at his introductory press conference that coaching college hockey was on his bucket list, and that he loved the college atmosphere and college sports.
 Murray signed a five-year, $1.5 million contract.
 Other known finalists for the position included Ron Rolston, a veteran assistant coach of several college and minor league programs, and former WMU player and incumbent WMU assistant coach Pat Ferschweiler.
 Ferschweiler was retained by Murray and elevated to the position of associate head coach in 2013.

 In his first season with WMU (2011–12), the Broncos went 21–14–6, good enough for second-place in the CCHA regular season standings.

 The team went on to claim the 2012 CCHA men's ice hockey tournament championship with a 3–2 victory over Michigan in the championship game.
 It was the second CCHA championship for the Broncos, the first coming in 1986.
 The Broncos then participated in the 2012 NCAA Division I men's ice hockey tournament for the fifth time overall, and second year in a row.
 The fourth seeded Broncos fell in the first round to WCHA champion and number one seed North Dakota by a score of 3–1.

 In Murray's second season (2012–13), WMU finished 19–11–8, good for third place in the season-ending CCHA standings.
 After earning a first round bye in the CCHA tournament, the Broncos fell in the second round to the lower-seeded Michigan, ending their season.
 The CCHA disbanded following the season as a result of conference realignment stemming from the start of sponsored hockey in the Big Ten Conference.

 In his third season at WMU (2013–14), Murray's Broncos finished 19–16–5, including conference play in their new home with the National Collegiate Hockey Conference, a startup of former CCHA and WCHA programs.
 In December, WMU won the Great Lakes Invitational, a four team tournament held outdoors at Comerica Park in Detroit, Michigan.
 The Broncos prevailed over runner-up Michigan Tech in the final for the championship, as well as outpacing third-place Michigan State and fourth-place Michigan.
 It was the second GLI championship for the Broncos, who also won in 1986.
 Western finished the season in a tie for 4th place in the inaugural NCHC league standings, considerably higher than pre-season polls had predicted for the newer, stronger conference.